Dandelions11/AIML-Projects/Capstone Project: Pneumonia Detection/README.md

 **MODEL 1: Training the models on fully frozen layers**

-We trained the model by setting all the layers in the pre-trained model as non-trainable, added a custom number of fully connected layers using L2
-regularizer and dropout layers, followed by the output layer using ‘sigmoid’ activation function.
-The models are compiled using Adam optimizer, and binary_crossentropy loss function and is fit by setting the batch_size, epochs and callbacks hyperparameters.
+We trained the model by setting all the layers in the pre-trained model as non-trainable, added a custom number of fully connected layers using L2       regularizer and dropout layers, followed by the output layer using ‘sigmoid’ activation function.The models are compiled using Adam optimizer, and binary_crossentropy loss function and is fit by setting the batch_size, epochs and callbacks hyperparameters.